 - assist owners and custodians with the conservation and activation of items of State and local heritage significance and Aboriginal Places

 - encourage promotion celebration and cultural participation of the State's heritage.

 In this round there are three broad categories:

 - Aboriginal Cultural Heritage Grants

 - Caring for State Heritage Grants

-Information on the grants, including who is eligible and what types of projects are eligible, is available in each of the grant category guidelines, located below.
+Details on the grants, including eligibility, is available in each of the grant category guidelines below for information.